JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-4/index.md

 };
 ```

-The problem with that approach is:
+The problem with this approach is:

 1. The list of games is stored twice: first in a `useState` hook inside `useAsyncFunction`, and then in a new `useState` hook.
 2. If the list of games is updated on the server, we never reload it.
 Here's where SWR shines.

-We're going to `useFetchedGames` to use SWR instead of `useState`.
+We're going to refactor `useFetchedGames` to use SWR instead of `useState`.

 ```ts
 const useFetchedGames = () => {